10 Transposing Instruments

 • The concert pitch is the note you hear.
 A trumpet in B-flat is called a trumpet in B-flat because when they play C, you hear B-flat.

-• Example 10.2.2C: Figure out the interval from C down to the concert pitch and write the interval in the box.
+• Figure out the interval from C down to the concert pitch and write the interval in the box.

-• The majority of instruments sound lower than their written pitch.
+• Most instruments sound lower than their written pitch.
 Although you can use the inversion and flip the descending interval into an ascending one, it is better (and correct) to get into the right habit of writing the precise transposition.

-• Later, we will learn about instruments whose concert pitch are higher than their written pitch.
+• Later, we will learn about instruments whose concert pitch is higher than their written pitch.

 Example 10.2.3 shows why a transposing instrument chart is not necessary for instruments in C, such as the flute, cello, or piano.